 Tequila is very much like Marmite.
 You either love it or you hate it.
 Just like Marmite, it can also spend a couple of years in your cupboard gathering dust and not getting touched.
 Don’t bother with the supermarket though – just head to one of these places instead…

 Find yourself in Crazy Pedro’s and not only do you have a huge choice of pizzas the size of a 1986 satellite dish but they also have an extensive range of tequila and mezcal in which to wash them down with.
 Their cocktail selection is very tequila and mezcal-heavy – as are their brilliant frozen cocktails.
-If you head on down to their happy hour, you can get 2-4-1 cocktails and get right royally smashed on some Mexican death-juice.
+It’s the perfect place to grab a couple of slices and get right royally smashed on some Mexican death-juice.

 Crazy Pedro’s Pizza Parlour